f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

 - Open the **Security > Event Logs > DoS > Network > Events** page.

-- The DoS Source is Volumetric, Aggregated across all SrcIP's, VS-Specific attack, metric:PPS.
+- The DoS Source is **Volumetric, Aggregated across all SrcIP's, VS-Specific attack, metric:PPS**.

 - The context column displays **/Common/ServerNet**, identifying this is protected object-level protection.